resir014/resir014.xyz/src/content/posts/article/2020-04-14-a-tribute-to-that-100-percent-gran-turismo-speedrun-attempt/index.md

 6th of April, 2020.
 Day 10.
 228 hours on the clock.
 The final showdown.
 It's time to take on Mission 34.
 The final boss, if you may.
 If they win this Mission, their run is complete.

 Tyler, being the most experienced of the four, was repeatedly called upon to attempt to save races, frequently on little sleep.
-This included a Hong Kong race in the Formula GT vs. Group C cars, going a lap down at Motegi Road Course and needing to bring the deficit back, among several others.
+This included a Hong Kong race in the Formula GT vs. Group C cars, going a lap down at Côte d’Azur (Monaco to you and me) and needing to bring the deficit back, among several others.
 Sleep-deprived as he already is at this point of the run, he took the wheel one last time.

 <iframe src="https://clips.twitch.tv/embed?clip=GrotesqueInspiringLegMikeHogu&autoplay=false" frameborder="0" allowfullscreen="true" height="378" width="620"></iframe>